 Abstract and Recording Fee:

 The title abstract is a legal record of a property’s title history.
 It includes information about past title transfers, liens, and legal actions against the property.
-The abstract is a crucial document for buyers to ensure a clear title for properties in Texas.
+One of the key steps to buying a house in Texas is obtaining the property’s abstract.
+It is a crucial document for buyers to ensure a clear title for the house they are about to purchase.
 It is issued by an abstraction.

 The abstract fee can range between $150 to $350.

 Recording refers to the registration of the change in ownership of a house or the sale of a property in the public record.
 It also records mortgages and other liens against the home.